HypothesisWorks/hypothesis/HypothesisWorks.github.io/training/index.markdown

 The answers to both will be a resounding yes.

-Hypothesis has made your testing less labour intensive and more thorough.
-You've found bugs you never even suspected were there in less time than your previous testing would have taken you.

 But if you want to take your usage of Hypothesis to the next level and find even more bugs with even less work, that's where our training can help.